Krinkle/js-togo/07-inheritance/README.md

 # 07: Inheritance

-This excercise is about understanding how object inheritance works in JavaScript.
+This exercise is about understanding how object inheritance works in JavaScript.

 When you try to access a property on an object, if there is no property for that name, then JavaScript will automatically look at a different object, to see